How to Become a Child Abuse Counselor

 What Careers Can I Pursue With a Child Abuse Counseling Degree?

 One of the most common tactics used by child abuse counselors is play therapy, where children communicate through toys.
-This and the various other types of counseling are covered in any child abuse counseling degree program.
+This and other types of counseling are covered in any child abuse counseling degree program.

 Where Can I Work With a Child Abuse Counselor Degree?